-Electrical indicator
+1 Electrical indicator

-system

-experiences an

-electrical error
+Condition Corrective Action

-(for example, voltage out of range, or a failed power supply or voltage regulator).

-Condition Corrective Action The indicator See the System Ev

-See the System Event Log or System Messages for the blinks amber if the specific issue.
+The indicator blinks amber if the system experiences an electrical error (for example, voltage out of range, or a failed power supply or voltage regulator).
+See the System Event Log or system messages for the specific issue.
 If it is due to a problem with the power supply, check the LED on the power supply.
 Re-seat the power supply by removing and reinstalling it.
-If the problem
+If the problem persists, see Getting Help.